Rereading My Childhood — The Baby-Sitters Club #16: Jessi’s Secret Language

 In the latest book, Jessi is given an opportunity to expand her understanding in what is, so far, one of my favorite BSC books.
 Let’s get to it.

 The first thing Jessi tells me in her first entry into the BSC canon is that she’s very good at languages.
 That’s a great skill to have.
 I do believe that learning a new language is more about effort than innate skill.
 However, Jessi claims that after a single week in Mexico, she was “practically . . . bilingual.”
-I don’t want to be a jerk, but I kind of doubt that, unless she understood the intricacies of the subjunctive case, in which case, she would be a WEIRDO.
+I don’t want to be a jerk, but I kind of doubt that.
+Unless she understood the intricacies of the subjunctive case.
+Then she would be a WEIRDO.
 Ask your friends in Spanish 211 about that one, kids.

 Then she hits us with this passage.